abentley/jupyter-jsonnet/README.md

   for errrors).
 * Definitions (statements) from previous cells to carry over, even if the cell containing the definition produced a result.
+* Using `//jupyter: string` as the first line of a cell causes the output to be the raw string instead of the json-escaped version, similarly to `--string` at the CLI.
+For use with e.g. `std.manifestTomlEx()`

 The parsing to separate statements from expressions is very simple, and can easily be fooled by semicolons that do not terminate statements, like in